How To Measure For A Walking Stick

-The walking stick user needs to stand upright, in the type of shoes they usually wear, with their arms hanging naturally by their sides.
-Another person should turn the walking stick upside down, so that the handle of the stick rests on the floor.
+The walking stick user needs to stand upright in the shoes they usually wear for walking, with their arms hanging naturally by their sides.